NormBirkett/NormBirkett.github.io/_posts/2020-09-03-gogetter_intro_2_sketch.md

 Note also that there are both __inner__ and __outer gogets__.
 The inner gogets are found inside the definitions of calculable values inside the gogetter-system.
 The outer ones are found in outside client code that asks for values from the gogetter.

-One very important feature of Gogetter is that it is studiously lazy.
-No storage space inside the gogetter is allocated for any value until it is needed, whether because the value was supplied as an input or because a calculable value was asked for.
+__One very important feature of Gogetter is that it is fanatically lazy.__ No storage space inside the gogetter is allocated for any value until it is needed, whether because the value was supplied as an input or because a calculable value was asked for.
 Obviously, then, the value is also not calculated until that moment.
 This turns out to be a valuable optimization feature.

-But equally important, once a value has materialized inside the gogetter, it is immutable -- with certain rare and controllable exceptions.
-This feature turns out to be important for a number of reasons.
+__But equally important, its laziness means that once a value _has_ materialized inside the gogetter, that value is immutable.__ This feature turns out to be important for a number of reasons.
 We'll come back to this later.
+(There are certain rare and controllable exceptions, but by default the values are left alone after they are computed.)

 Gogetter, like C++ in general, supports value semantics.
 And just as in C++, you can abuse those value semantics by declaring pointer-typed variables and storing addresses in them.
 Thus, just as in C++, you are urged to use the value semantics if you want to live a long and happy life, but are permitted to deviate from this salutary course when you judge that you must.
 Which you inevitably will, this being C++!
 And then you, as always with C++, will have the rest of your tenure with that codebase to regret your decision.

-In other words, Gogetter provides a very C++-like working environment: You are given the tools to do safe and sensible software development, but you are also given the tools to do high-risk, crazy things in the pursuit of performance objectives or just plain self-destructive thrill-seeking behavior.
-As <a href="https://twitter.com/TimSweeneyEpic/status/1195194522843729921">Tim Sweeney</a> has said of C++, so Gogetter 'gives you enough rope to shoot yourself in the foot with a can of worms'.
+In other words, Gogetter provides a very C++ish working environment: You are given the tools to do safe and sensible software development, but you are also given the tools to do high-risk, crazy things in the pursuit of performance objectives or just plain self-destructive thrill-seeking behavior.
+As <a href="https://twitter.com/TimSweeneyEpic/status/1195194522843729921">Tim Sweeney</a> has said of C++, so Gogetter "gives you enough rope to shoot yourself in the foot with a can of worms".

 One area where Gogetter improves on C++ a bit is in having constness on by default.
 It does allow you to override this default if you think you know what you're doing. _Caveat emptor_ and all of that.